-Is Canada trying to mollify India after Hardeep Singh Nijjar killing?
+Is Canada trying to pacify India after Hardeep Singh Nijjar killing?

-After publicly accusing India of the assassination, Canada now wants to resolve differences quietly.
-Here’s why.
+After publicly accusing India of links to the assassination, Canada now wants to resolve differences quietly.

 Two weeks after Canadian Prime Minister Justin Trudeau sparked a diplomatic war with India by accusing New Delhi of possible involvement in the killing of a Canadian Sikh separatist leader, Ottawa’s tone appears to be shifting.